chriskrycho/v5.chriskrycho.com/site/journal/2023/Trying Out Jujutsu.md

 With both Mercurial and Git, it also became possible to rewrite history in various ways; I use Git’s `rebase --interactive` command *extensively* when working on large sets of changes

 Jujutsu flips all of that on its head.
 A *change*, not a *commit*, is the fundamental element of the mental and working model.
 That means that you can describe a change that is still “in progress” as it were.
 I discovered this while working on a little example code for a blog post I plan to publish later this month: you can describe the change you are working on *and then keep working on it*.
 The act of describing the change is distinct from the act of “committing” and thus starting a *new* change.
 This falls out naturally from the fact that the working copy state is something you can operate on directly: akin to Git’s index, but without its many pitfalls.
-When you are ready to start a new change, you use `jj new` to “Create a new, empty change and edit it in the working copy”.
+When you are ready to start a new change, you use either `jj commit` to “finalize” this commit with a message, or `jj new` to “Create a new, empty change and edit it in the working copy”.
+Implied: `jj commit` is just a convenience for `jj describe` and `jj new`.
+And a bonus: this means that rewording a message earlier in history does not involve some kind of rebase operation; you just `jj describe --revision <target>`.

 This is also where merging comes in, and it comes with some other frankly astonishing abilities:

 ```
 -A, --insert-after